evanakm/bridge-bot/docs/source/index.rst

-..
-BridgeBot documentation master file, created by sphinx-quickstart on Sun Jul 21 00:09:04 2019.
+.. bridgebot documentation master file, created by sphinx-quickstart on Sun Jul 21 09:17:35 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to BridgeBot's documentation!
+Welcome to bridgebot's documentation!
 =====================================

 .. toctree::